 Because adults are likely to use a pillow in the same way night after night, they will wear it down in a specific spot.
 This can make it easier to tell that it is time to replace a pillow.
 The active sleeping patterns of many children can also wear down a pillow fast, but one of the major factors that influences when to replace a child’s pillow is the size of the child.
 Children grow quickly and taking care to match the size of a child’s pillow to their current frame is the best way to ensure a good night’s sleep.

 It can be difficult to give up on a favorite pillow so quickly..

 ..but keeping an eye on how well your pillow is holding up and replacing it regularly can enhance your quality of life, both while you are sleeping and throughout the day.
 How regularly should you change your pillow?
 As often as possible given your lifestyle.
 If you don’t want to replace your pillow as frequently, consider investing in a memory foam or latex foam pillow.
 These pillows can last longer and are more resistant to dust mites, mold, and other common pillow contaminants.

-At Therapeutic Pillow we offer a number of pillows suited to all types of people both adults and children ranger from contour pillows / specialty pillows / body pillows / travel pillows and more.
-Please contact us for more information or we look forward to meeting you instore at our Cheltenham showroom.
+At Therapeutic Pillow, we offer a number of pillows suited to all types of people (adults and children).
+Ranging from contour pillows / specialty pillows / body pillows / travel pillows and more.
+Please contact us for more information or visit our Cheltenham showroom (VIC).